NCAR/esmlab/CONTRIBUTING.rst

 Write documentation
 -------------------

-esmlab could always use more documentation.
+Esmlab could always use more documentation.
 What exactly is needed?

 * More complementary documentation.
 Have you perhaps found something unclear?
 * Docstrings.
 There can never be too many of them.